korosuke613/confluence-mcp-server/README.md

   access restriction (e.g., `TEAM,PROJECT,DOCS`)
 - `CONFLUENCE_READ_ONLY`: Set to `'true'` to enable read-only mode (disables all write operations)
+- `CONFLUENCE_ALLOWED_PARENT_READ_PAGES`: Comma-separated list of page IDs that can be read without parent page access validation (e.g., `12345,67890`).
+This allows reading specific pages without checking parent permissions, useful for public or shared pages.
+- `CONFLUENCE_ALLOWED_PARENT_WRITE_PAGES`: Comma-separated list of page IDs that can be written to without parent page access validation (e.g., `12345,67890`).
+  This allows creating or updating specific pages without checking parent permissions, useful for public or shared pages.

 ## MCP Tools